typelevel/fs2/README.md

 ### About the library ###

 `scalaz-stream` is a streaming I/O library.
 The design goals are compositionality, expressiveness, resource safety, and speed.
-The design is meant to supercede or replace older iteratee or iteratee-style libraries.
+The design is meant to supersede or replace older iteratee or iteratee-style libraries.
 Here's a simple example of its use:

 ``` scala
 import scalaz.stream._